Counting Through Occlusion: Framework for Open World Amodal Counting: Experiments

-\textbf{CAPTURe-Real.} We further test on CAPTURe-Real~\cite{pothiraj2025capture}, which targets pattern-based occlusion in regular, repeated layouts.
-Using the same model without dataset-specific tuning, \emph{CountOCC} reduces MAE by 28.79\% relative to CountGD, while maintaining comparable RMSE (Table \cref{tab:capture_results}).
-Together, these results underscore that explicit hierarchical feature reconstruction is critical for robust amodal counting.
+\textbf{CAPTURe-Real.} We further evaluate on CAPTURe-Real~\cite{pothiraj2025capture}, which emphasizes pattern-based occlusion in regular, repeated layouts, using the same model in a zero-shot setting.
+As shown in \cref{tab:capture_results}, CountOCC improves over CountGD by 28.79\% in MAE, while maintaining comparable RMSE.

+\textbf{Qualitative results.} Supplementary, Sec.~H provides additional qualitative results that illustrate CountOCC’s behavior under diverse occlusion patterns on both FSC-147-OCC and CARPK-OCC.
+For each example, we visualize the original and occluded images alongside the predicted density map and report ground-truth versus predicted totals together with the visible/occluded decomposition.
+Even when a large fraction of instances is fully masked, CountOCC produces spatially coherent density responses and remains close to the ground-truth counts.
+Supplementary, Sec.~I further provides comparisons with prior open-world counters, highlighting their tendency to undercount under heavy occlusion and showcasing CountOCC’s improved robustness when targets are occluded.